EraCoSysMed-INSPIRATION/INSPIRATION_DDGI_obsdata_db/docs/validation/_profile.md

 ## meal\_administrations

-Array containing all meal administrations for a given protocol.
+Array containing all meal administrations for a given profile.

 `meal_administrations`